 While not quite the nutritional dynamos of nuts or dried fruits, I like to add some fun extras to keep things interesting.
 Stick with simple, low calorie treats.
 One of my college roommates used to snack on a mixture of oyster crackers and dark chocolate.
 I used to think she was weird.
 Until I tried it.
 OMG.
 The salty crunch of the oyster crackers paired with the smooth, bittersweet chocolate is a combo that’s hard to quit.

--Chocolate- of course.
+And then of course, there’s chocolate.
 I love dark chocolate and it actually has several health benefits, including helping to lower blood sugar and being packed with antioxidants.
 However, white chocolate can pair well with cranberries and other snack mixes, and M&Ms are a classic trail mix choice.
 Just remember, these options will be higher in calories, so keep the add-ins to 1/3 cup or less.

 Just out of curiosity, I ran my trail mix recipe through the calorie counter to see how it stacks up against store bought versions.
 This stuff will run you 110-130 calories per 1/4 cup serving which is actually a little lower than most store bought brands.
 As with any snack, portion control is important, but a handful of this trail mix is a great energy booster and craving-curber you can enjoy guilt free!

 You can use my ultimate trail mix recipe below as a starting place for creating your own favorite mix.
 And if you loved this recipe, be sure to check out my Chunky Monkey Trail Mix as well!